-Market risk is the risk that the value of a financial instrument will change as a result of exposure to market price changes and interest rate changes.
+Market risk is the risk that the value of a financial instrument will change as a result of exposure to market price changes, interest rate changes and currency movements.

 Price risk

 The Fund's market price risk is managed on a daily basis in accordance with the following specific investment policies and restrictions.